caltechlibrary/2018-08-13-caltech/index.md

             {% comment %} Configuring the terminal emulator to use with Git Bash {% endcomment %}
             <li>
               <strong>
-                Keep "Use Windows' default console window" selected and click on "Next".
+                Select "Use Windows' default console window" and click on "Next".
               </strong>
             </li>
             {% comment %} Configuring experimental performance tweaks {% endcomment %}